cornerstonejs/dicomParser/README.md

 * Create an example that leverages a data dictionary
 * Add unit tests for sequence parsing functionality
 * Add a function to parse encapsulated pixel data
-* Fix bug with implicit sequences that have lengths

 Build System
 ============